fialhocoelho/Nexus/poc.md

-# Proof of Concept (PoC): Foundation Models for Time Series Forecasting
+# PoC: Foundation Models for Time Series Forecasting

 This Proof of Concept aims to validate if a foundation model can achieve similar results when compared with state-of-the-art time series forecasting techniques.